 Plug in the transducer that converts one kind of energy to another.
 For example, a microphone can be used to study the sound signals with the help of best digital oscilloscope; you can use a thermocouple to study the changes in the temperature or a piezoelectric transducer in order to study the vibrations such as heartbeats.

-Working of an oscilloscope
+How an oscilloscope works

 A traditional oscilloscope works in the same way as a traditional television that was based on cathode ray tube.
 The other name of the oscilloscope is cathode ray oscilloscopes or CROs.
 In a television, the electron beams are used to scan back and forth across the screen which is coated on the back using special chemicals called phosphors.
 Every time when the beam hits the screen, the phosphors light up.